Your body starts feeling stress even before you get up in the morning.

 Especially if you went to bed late.
 The cycles of light and dark and the movement of our planets affect nearly every living thing.
 Light stimulates your skin and eyes regardless of the source, your brain, and the hormonal system thinks its morning.
 Your hormonal system in response to light begins to release cortisol.
 Cortisol is an activating hormone that is released in response to stress.

 When you stay up late at night looking at a computer or a TV screen and have the lights on, your activating cortisol.
-This stress hormone cortisol prepares your body for movement, work and cognitive function.
-Your cortisol levels begin to peak between 6am to 9am, drop around noon but stay relative high until sundown.
+This stress hormone cortisol prepares your body for movement, work, and cognitive function.
+Your cortisol levels begin to peak between 6 am to 9 am, drop around noon but stay relatively high until sundown.

 Disrupted Sleep and Wake Cycles

 Adrenal fatigue is a result of disrupted sleep and wake cycles.
 Your adrenal glands are located above your kidneys and they produce hormones one of which is cortisol.
 Chronic exposure to stress, light and stimulates such as caffeine, tobacco, coffee, sugar requires your adrenals to produce more and more cortisol.
-Over production of cortisol will lead to adrenal fatigue.
-Adrenal fatigue shows up as chronic fatigue, headaches, viral, bacterial infections, rapid aging, impaired memory function and it diminishes your immune system.
+Overproduction of cortisol will lead to adrenal fatigue.
+Adrenal fatigue shows up as chronic fatigue, headaches, viral, bacterial infections, rapid ageing, impaired memory function and it diminishes your immune system.

 o When you start your day stressed out from not getting enough sleep/repair time